DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models

 \paragraph{Interpretation.} PUMA already addresses the dominant train--test mismatch by teacher-forcing the same progressive order used at decoding time.
 The checkpoint comparison in \Cref{fig:puma_1530k} therefore isolates a narrower question: once train--test alignment is already enforced, is confidence itself the right ordering signal?
-The answer from this experiment remains no. DPRM-PUMA yields a consistent improvement without touching the denoising loss, optimizer, or progressive masking scaffold, and the per-question bootstrap analysis in \Cref{tab:puma_bootstrap_1530k,fig:puma_1530k_ci} now shows that this direction is statistically supported across both official PUMA validation settings at the shared late checkpoint.
-At the same time, the absolute gain is still smaller than the post-training improvements on Countdown and MATH.
-This is exactly the plug-in behavior we want from DPRM in a pretraining regime: a clean, localized intervention whose effect survives stronger checkpoint matching and stricter uncertainty accounting.
+The answer from this experiment is no. DPRM-PUMA yields a consistent improvement without touching the denoising loss, optimizer, or progressive masking scaffold, and the per-question bootstrap analysis in \Cref{tab:puma_bootstrap_1530k,fig:puma_1530k_ci} shows that this direction is statistically supported across both official PUMA validation settings at the shared late checkpoint.
+At the same time, the absolute gain is smaller than the post-training improvements on Countdown and MATH.
+This is exactly the plug-in behavior we want from DPRM in a pretraining regime: a clean, localized intervention under matched checkpointing and uncertainty accounting.